newrelic/newrelic-prometheus-configurator/README.md

 Notice that local images are build and pushed to docker running inside the minikube cluster since we are running `eval $(minikube docker-env)` before launching Tilt.

+For more in depth details regarding importing dashboards, you can check the official [docs](https://docs.newrelic.com/docs/query-your-data/explore-query-data/dashboards/introduction-dashboards/#dashboards-import).
 ### Testing

 #### Running unit tests